-That shows you the solution from the beginning.
+That show you the solution from the beginning.
 You have corrupted database tables and you have to repair them in order to make things works again.

 To fix this database table problem, you need to have access to your phpMyAdmin area first, and then, you can follow the following tutorial.
 But first, make sure that you have at least, one backup of your full website, and database before doing anything.
 If something wrong happens, you still have the backup to restore the full database.